andpramor/Bibliotafo/README.md

 <h1>Bibliótafo</h1>

 Bibliótafo is a mockup e-commerce site for a library, serving both as an online shop, and as a webapp for the employers of the library to keep track of sales and validate them.

-I used Angular for the front and Django with Django Rest Framework to develop the backend's API.
-MySQL takes care of the database.
+I used Angular for the front end and Django with Django Rest Framework to develop the backend's REST API.

 ## Features

 <b>Anon users</b>

 - [x] Access to Home / Welcome page.
-- [x] Access to books and authors pages.
+- [x] Access to books and authors lists and detail pages.
+- [x] Ability to register as a client.

 <b>Clients</b>

 - [x] User profile.
-- [x] Make purchases.
+- [x] Make purchases (I didn't mockup a payment gateway, purchases get auto validated if there's enough stock for them to go through).
 - [x] Mark books as favourites.
 - [x] Rate books 1-5 stars.
 - [x] Review books.